 How do I read an LC call number?
 Read from left to right and top to bottom.

 Why is this important?
-It can be very useful to browse bookshelves to find books about a specific or similar topic, and to do so you,you will need a call number.
-Find a book's call number and then locate it on the shelf.
+It can be very useful to browse bookshelves to find books about a specific or similar topic, and to do so you will need a call number.
+Find a book's call number using our catalog and then locate it on the shelf.
 Other books next to or near this book on the shelf will be about the same or similar topics.
 However, broad subjects may be divided between two or more call numbers because cataloging identifies other aspects of the general subject.
 For example, books on various "Cultures," may be found in several subject areas, that is, DT, E, F, GN, HD or PQ.

 The image below shows an example of the the call number.

 The image below shows an example of a call number label on a book.

 How to Read LC Call Numbers [ in this example ]

 Image Credit: Honolulu Community College Library, Nadine Leong-Kurio